codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Verifying-the-Integrity-of-a-Download-82f4.md

 In this lab you'll compare hashes to verify that a file you download has not been changed during download.

-- First, you need to download a file that you can compare. **[Click here](https://sourceforge.net/projects/openofficeorg.mirror/files/4.1.3/binaries/en-US/Apache_OpenOffice_4.1.3_Win_x86_langpack_en-US.exe/download)** to download Apache OpenOffice Language Pack.
+- First, you need to download a file with hashes that you can compare. **[Click here](https://sourceforge.net/projects/openofficeorg.mirror/files/4.1.3/binaries/en-US/Apache_OpenOffice_4.1.3_Win_x86_langpack_en-US.exe/download)** to download Apache OpenOffice Language Pack.
 When the download has completed, go to the next step.

 |||guidance
 ## Instructor's Note: